strubell/old-website/tutorials/UsersGuide02Installation.md

 mvn test
 ```

 If you are running the latest version from git, rather than a milestone release, then some tests may fail.
-If tests fail for a milestone release, please contact the mailing list: factorie-discuss@googlegroups.com.
+If tests fail for a milestone release, please contact the mailing list: discuss@factorie.cs.umass.edu.

 Next we recommend reading the [tutorials](tutorials.html), and looking at the example code in `src/main/scala/cc/factorie/tutorial`.